 14 Miles from Wisdom

-In the summer of 2005, I was in a violent rollover car accident in the remote Big Hole Valley of Montana.
-A C-4 spinal cord injury almost took my life—TWICE.
+In the summer of 2005, I was in a violent rollover car accident in the remote Big Hole Valley of Montana—just past the sign that read "Wisdom 14 miles."

-I continued to research pain and to collaborate with my medical specialists, but I recognized that a piece was missing for most people in pain: ongoing support and learning how to personally manage pain.
-This sparked an idea that soon became my passion: helping others with chronic pain learn effective ways to cope with and live beyond their pain.
+I continued to research pain and to collaborate with my medical specialists, but I recognized that a piece was missing for most people in pain: ongoing support, learning how to personally manage pain, and motivation to make lasting change.
+This sparked an idea that soon became my passion: helping others with chronic pain learn effective ways to decrease their pain experience and permanently manage their pain.

 I founded Take Courage Coaching® with a vision to share what I was learning—how to manage my pain so it wasn't the center of my universe.
-In time I gathered a group of professionals in counseling, coaching, and communications who are equally passionate about making life less about pain and more about living.
-Through the courage of those who know how to enjoy life in spite of their pain, others are finding their way back from the brink of despair.
-My dream is to make pain management available to everyone who has chronic pain.
+In time I gathered and trained a group of people who are equally passionate about making life less about pain and more about living.
+Through the contagious courage of our great team of NBHWC coaches, others are finding their way back from the brink of despair.
+My dream is to make pain management coaching the standard of care for everyone with chronic pain.

 Pain no longer has control of my life.
 Every day I actively manage my pain under the backdrop of the towering mountains of Utah.
 And every day is filled with the joy of helping others learn and practice strategies that help free them from the tyranny of pain.

 Wisdom is no longer just the name of a small town in the middle of Montana.
 Today it means the power to understand pain and send it back where it belongs.